The Potential of Citizen Platforms for Requirements Engineering of Large Socio-Technical Software Systems: Citizen Platforms and Requirements Engineering

-Then, there are also risks in the prioritization phase, at least in the form sketched.
+After the initial gathering on a platform, requirements engineers and other developers would engage during the prioritization phase by evaluating particularly the feasibility of the requirements put forward, ranking these, and sketching design ideas for implementing these.
+Given the context of large public sector socio-technical systems, the evaluation process should involve also public sector representatives with expertise in financial, legal, and related matters.
+Then, the prioritized requirements would be either delivered to the citizens and stakeholders directly or a second gathering would be arranged on a platform for the citizens and stakeholders to evaluate the prioritized requirements, possibly again voting on these and their ranking.
+There are risks affecting also this phase, at least in the form sketched.
 Because civil servants would be likely needed in the feasibility evaluations, the process sketched would imply a double burden for requirements engineering.
-In addition, it may be that not the citizens and stakeholders on a platform but the civil servants would fail to reach a consensus.
-Particularly financial matters may be difficult to agree upon.
+In addition, it might be that not the citizens and stakeholders on a platform but the civil servants would fail to reach a consensus.
+Particularly financial matters might be difficult to agree upon.
 A further point is that legal requirements are not easy to specify~\cite{Hjerppe19RE}.
-Given the public sector context, financial uncertainties and legal obstacles may even lead to a failure of the prioritization phase altogether.
-To counter these risks, it may be possible to use a different platform instance for this auxiliary group of participants; after all, they are -- or should be -- experts in deliberation already.
+Given the public sector context, financial uncertainties and legal obstacles might even lead to a failure of the prioritization phase altogether.
+To counter these risks, it might be possible to use a different platform instance for this auxiliary group of participants; after all, they are---or should be---experts in deliberation already.
 Some citizen platform implementations \cite{Barandiaran24} offer also tools for budgeting and project financing.